devxoul/CocoaSeeds/README.md

 end
 ```

-Can you guess what each lines do?
-Seedfile has only basic information about third party libraries.
-Let's look at the single line.
-Each expressions are made with sections: source, tag and files.
+Can you guess what each line does?
+Seedfiles have only basic information about the third party libraries.

+Each line in a Seedfile consists of three parts: source, tag, and files.
+Let's look at the second line of the previous sample.

 ```ruby
 github "devxoul/JLToast", "1.2.5", :files => "JLToast/*.{swift,h}"